cncf/tag-security/assessments/guide/security-reviewer.md

 communications are performed in a timely fashion as described in the [guide](./).
-The lead reviewer is also responsible for coordinating and recruiting additional reviewers as appropriate, and managing the documentation updates (joint evaluation and final summary) to the project's evaluation folder.
+The lead reviewer is also responsible for coordinating and recruiting additional reviewers as appropriate, and managing the documentation updates (joint review and final summary) to the project's review folder.

-The lead reviewer is further tasked with performing the clarifying questions phase of the joint evaluation.
+The lead reviewer is further tasked with performing the clarifying questions phase of the joint review.
 The lead reviewer may identify another reviewer to perform this task  on their behalf; serving as their delegate or designee for that task.